CoralCoralCoralCoral/documentation/sprints/sprint_1/README.md

 - **Agenda:** Finalise technology decisions, UI mockups and distribute sprint tasks.
 - **Ongoing Collaboration:** Use a mix of online and in-person sessions for effective teamwork.

+---

 ### Meeting 2
 **Date:** 2024-11-02
 **Location:** Teams

-##### Agenda:
+#### Agenda:

- 1. Feedback Review and Next steps for Prjoect develpment
+ 1. Feedback review and next steps for project development.

- 2. Simulation prototypying and Framework stepup
+ 2. Simulation prototyping and framework setup.

- 3. Sprint Documentation and Workflow
+ 3. Sprint documentation and workflow.

- 4. Schedule for Next meeting
+ 4. Schedule for next meeting.

 ### Discussion Points